-Additionally, such transactions are subject to enhanced due diligence by the Reputational Risk & ESE team (comprised of five employees).
+Additionally, such transactions are subject to enhanced due diligence by the Reputational Risk team (comprised of five employees).
 This includes a review of the transaction for compliance with the EP.
 The end result is documented and forms part of the credit application pack submitted to senior credit underwriters.
-Depending on the risk level, the prospective financing may be subject to a further and separate review of reputational risk through the ESE risk escalation process which may involve risk executives.
+Depending on the risk level, the prospective financing may be subject to a further and separate review of reputational risk through the ESE risk escalation process, which may involve risk executives.

-Summary of 2016 EP deals
+Summary of 2017 EP deals

-The reporting period for data and implementation is from 1 January 2016 to 31 December 2016 (2015 data is provided for comparison).
+The reporting period for data and implementation is from 1 January 2017 to 31 December 2017 (2016 data is provided for comparison).

-During this period, seven Project Finance transactions and two Project-Related Corporate Loans to which we had applied the EP reached financial close.
-All deals that fell within the scope of the EP were located in the UK (including one in Gibraltar, a British Overseas Territory) or Republic of Ireland.
+During this period, eight Project Finance transactions to which we had applied the EP reached financial close.
+All deals that fell within the scope of the EP were located in the UK or Republic of Ireland.

-In comparison, the total number of project related transactions financed in 2015 was 5, 60% of which were in the UK.
+In comparison, the total number of project-related transactions financed in 2016 was 9, 89% of which were in the UK (including one in Gibraltar, a British Overseas Territory).